Lab 09

 - For advanced testing,

-game instances can be tested, each with an individual seed (e.g. simple incrementing seed value1
+1000game instances can be tested, each with an individual seed (e.g. simple incrementing seed value1,2,3,...)

-Integration tests are also tests, and belong into the src/test/java
+Integration tests are also tests, and belong into the src/test/java folder structure.

 - To distinguish between standard unit tests (which must be executed at

-phase), a special file name syntax can be used. - Integration tests should end with
+testphase) and integration tests (which must be executed in theverifyphase), a special file name syntax can be used. - Integration tests should end with

-. - An additional
+...IT.java. - An additional

-configuration for the test plugin then splits execution by file name:<project> ... <build> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-surefire-plugin</artifactId> <version>3.5.2</version> <configuration> <excludes> <exclude>**/*IT.java</exclude> </excludes> </configuration> <executions> <execution> <id>integration-test</id> <goals> <goal>test</goal> </goals> <phase>integration-test</phase> <configuration> <excludes> <exclude>none</exclude> </excludes> <includes> <include>**/*IT.java</include> </includes> </configuration> </execution> </executions> </plugin> </plugins> </build> </project>
+pom.xmlconfiguration for the test plugin then splits execution by file name:<project> ... <build> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-surefire-plugin</artifactId> <version>3.5.2</version> <configuration> <excludes> <exclude>**/*IT.java</exclude> </excludes> </configuration> <executions> <execution> <id>integration-test</id> <goals> <goal>test</goal> </goals> <phase>integration-test</phase> <configuration> <excludes> <exclude>none</exclude> </excludes> <includes> <include>**/*IT.java</include> </includes> </configuration> </execution> </executions> </plugin> </plugins> </build> </project>

 Your Turn